Retainers and fee'd men of Richard Neville, 5th Earl of Salisbury

 Salisbury, for their part, was not just a good opposition to them because of his great wealth, attractive though that must have been in terms of his ability to pay fees, but also for his direct contacts with the king's council and the royal family.
 Salisbury's retainers themselves interconnected, especially in Yorkshire.
 James Strangways married into the Darcy family, as did John Conyers of Hornby, and Boynton's connection with Fitzhugh probably led to Boynton's appointment as counsel for St Leonard's Hospital, York.
 Sir John Savile—Sheriff of Yorkshire in 1454—and married Salisbury's retainer Sir Thomas Harrington's daughter.
 Also, William Fitzhugh's son and heir married Salisbury's daughter Alice, and Sir John Langton, Sheriff of Yorkshire 1424, "had family connections with the Nevilles and Harringtons".
-Both Stockdale and Boynton, on the other hand, were retained by Salisbury and Lord Fizthugh, himself retained similarly.
+Both Stockdale and Boynton, on the other hand, were retained by Salisbury and Lord Fitzhugh, himself retained similarly.
 Likewise both Pickering and Savile had close connections with York as while being retained by Salisbury.
 Retained loyalties could be more powerful than presumed loyalties, such as to the crown.
-Some of the earl's connections may have been highly personal ones, given that in some cases they flourished under Salisbury but not did not continue under Warwick.
+Some of the earl's connections may have been highly personal ones, given that in some cases they flourished under Salisbury but did not continue under Warwick.

 Hicks also notes the difficulties in ascertaining precise relationships, even though it is known they must have existed in great number; after all, he comments, a fragment of the Middleham receiver's roll of 1458–1459 indicates that the massive sum of 20% of income from the honour was spent on fees and retaining.
 Salisbury's heavy recruitment among Richmondshire families has been called his "Middleham Connection", as they often provided retainers over multiple generations.
 The Conyers' family tree, for example, argues Horrox, "is virtually a roll-call of the Neville retinue" in the mid-15th century.
 While some olf these fees were paid for life service, most were pro tempore, yet nonetheless extensive for being so.
 Another scholar has commented that, although Salisbury "virtually monopolised" the major Duchy of Lancaster offices in the area, "yet evidence to connect any of the West Riding gentry with these lords is embarrassingly slight".

 Many of Salisbury's retainers and their families flourished under the subsequent Yorkist regime. in July 1462 Walter Strickland, for example, received a general pardon for all offences—up to and including treason and murder—committed under Henry VI.
 Richard Tunstall, nephew of John, became a squire of the body and later king's carver.
 Robert Percy became Comptroller of Edward IV's Household, while sons of the Birnands were esquires of the Household and John Pullen was appointed a serjeant of the cellar.